 If fire test / fire detection tests are not satisfactory, or fire warning indications persist for 30 seconds:

-Gulfstream attempts to harmonize checklists across the fleet where able and this particular checklist represent a great improvement over those found in past Gulfstreams.
+Gulfstream attempts to harmonize checklists across the fleet where able and this particular checklist represents a great improvement over those found in past Gulfstreams.
 I especially like the identify step.
 I think the "Warning Tone . . .
 Silence" can go without saying.
 Because Gulfstream doesn't identify any of the steps as immediate action, it is up to us to determine at what point we can pull up a checklist.
 I think the point where you are left waiting for 30 seconds would be a good time to pull up the checklist.
 So I would write my own memory items this way:

 - Identify affected engine